 xx.
 Any staff member provided with School devices must not do, cause or permit any act or omission which will avoid coverage under the School’s insurance policy.
 If in any doubt as to whether particular acts or omissions will have this effect, the staff member should consult their line manager immediately.

 xxi.
-All staff must report any loss or suspected loss, or any unauthorised disclosure or suspected unauthorised disclosure, of any School-owned IT equipment or data immediately to [INSERT] in order that appropriate steps may be taken quickly to protect School data.
+All staff must report any loss or suspected loss, or any unauthorised disclosure or suspected unauthorised disclosure, of any School-owned IT equipment or data immediately to the Leadership Team in order that appropriate steps may be taken quickly to protect School data.
 Failure to do so immediately may seriously compromise School security.
 Any breach which is either known or suspected to involve personal data or sensitive personal data shall be reported to the Data Protection Officer (full details of the officer can be found in our Data Protection Policy).